open-access-policies/streaming/_engineering_policies/eng_pol_003.md

 - Direct public access between the internet and any system component in the CDE is strictly prohibited.
 - Secure configuration standards, based on industry-accepted hardening standards, must be developed and applied to all CDE system components.

+**3.10 Infrastructure as Code (IaC) Security**

+All IaC templates (e.g., Terraform, CloudFormation) must be scanned for security misconfigurations using dedicated static analysis tools prior to deployment.
+The CI/CD pipeline must be configured to block the deployment of templates with critical security flaws.

+**3.11 Container Security**

+Container images must be scanned for known vulnerabilities before being pushed to the container registry.
+Only approved, hardened base images may be used.
+The container runtime environment must be continuously monitored for security threats and misconfigurations.

 ### 4. Standards Compliance

 | **Policy Section** | **Standard/Framework** | **Control Reference** |